Dublin: Middle Ages

 In 841, the Vikings established a fortified base in Dublin.
-The town grew into a substantial commercial centre under Olaf Guthfrithson in the mid-to-late 10th century and, despite a number of attacks by the native Irish, it remained largely under Viking control until the Norman invasion of Ireland was launched from Wales in 1169.
+The town grew into a substantial commercial centre under Olaf Guthfrithson in the mid-to-late 10th century and, despite some attacks by the native Irish, it remained largely under Viking control until the Norman invasion of Ireland was launched from Wales in 1169.
 The hinterland of Dublin in the Norse period was named in Dyflinnar skíði.
 It was upon the death of Muirchertach Mac Lochlainn in early 1166 that Ruaidrí Ua Conchobair, King of Connacht, proceeded to Dublin and was inaugurated King of Ireland without opposition.

-According to some historians, part of the city's early economic growth is attributed to a trade in slaves.
+According to some historians, part of the city's early economic growth was driven by the slave trade.
 Slavery in Ireland and Dublin reached its pinnacle in the 9th and 10th centuries.
 Prisoners from slave raids and kidnappings, which captured men, women and children, brought revenue to the Gaelic Irish Sea raiders, and to the Vikings who had initiated the practice.
 The victims came from Wales, England, Normandy and beyond.

 The King of Leinster, Diarmait Mac Murchada, after his exile by Ruaidhrí, enlisted the help of Strongbow, the Earl of Pembroke, to conquer Dublin.
 Following Mac Murchada's death, Strongbow declared himself King of Leinster after gaining control of the city.
 In response to Strongbow's successful invasion, Henry II of England affirmed his ultimate sovereignty by mounting a larger invasion in 1171 and pronounced himself Lord of Ireland.
 Around this time, the county of the City of Dublin was established along with certain liberties adjacent to the city proper.
 This continued down to 1840 when the barony of Dublin City was separated from the barony of Dublin.
 Since 2001, both baronies have been redesignated as the City of Dublin.

 Dublin Castle, with its 13th-century tower, was the fortified seat of British rule in Ireland until 1922.

 Dublin Castle, which became the centre of Anglo-Norman power in Ireland, was founded in 1204 as a major defensive work on the orders of King John of England.
 Following the appointment of the first Lord Mayor of Dublin in 1229, the city expanded and had a population of 8,000 by the end of the 13th century.
 Dublin prospered as a trade centre, despite an attempt by King Robert the Bruce of Scotland to capture the city in 1317.
 It remained a relatively small walled medieval town during the 14th century and was under constant threat from the surrounding native clans.
 In 1348, the Black Death, a lethal plague which had ravaged Europe, took hold in Dublin and killed thousands over the following decade.